TannerBarcelos/weather-app-flask/README.md

 ### Running the Project Locally

-1. Rename `env.example` to `.env` and provide values for each entry in the file.
+1. Rename `env.local` to `.env` and provide values for each entry in the file.

    > Head to [OpenWeatherMap](https://openweathermap.org/) to get an API key.